 Sunflowers say "summer" like no other plant.

-Sunflowers are annuals with showy, daisylike flowerheads that are usually 2-4 inches across and bright yellow (though occasionally red).
 Tall and course, the plants have creeping or tuberous roots and large, bristly leaves.
-Today, varieties have even been developed for small spaces and containers.
+Some sunflowers grow to over 16 feet in height though there are also varieties today that have been developed for small spaces and containers.

 Most sunflowers are remarkably tough and easy to grow as long as the soil is not waterlogged.
 Most are heat- and drought-tolerant.
 They make excellent cut flowers and many are attractive to bees and birds.

-- Sunflowers grow best in locations with full sun; they prefer long, hot summers to flower well.
+- Sunflowers grow best in locations with direct sun (6 to 8 hours per day); they prefer long, hot summers to flower well.